 - The University’s provides information and tools including a description of McMaster’s Employment Equity Framework, and details the process used for the employment equity census and access to training.
 Diversity and Equity training is a key component of diverse recruitment, promotion and retention.

 - To further support our commitment to equity, diversity and inclusion, McMaster has established a new position of Associate Vice-President, Equity and Inclusion.
 Working in collaboration with the Vice-Provost, Faculty, and Human Resources, the Associate Vice-President, Equity and Inclusion, plays a central role in education and awareness-raising initiatives, with particular attention to faculty.
 Together these positions ensure a visible presence for and sustained focus on these issues and support the development and implementation of enhanced recruitment and retention policies.
-As maintaining equity is a shared responsibility, these positions work with senior administration to coordinate and monitor effectiveness of training, workshops, networking events and mentoring programs designed to ensure equitable and inclusive hiring, career progression, recognition and retention practices and supports across the career lifespan.
+As maintaining equity is a shared responsibility, these positions work with senior administration to coordinate and monitor the effectiveness of training, workshops, networking events, and mentoring programs designed to ensure equitable and inclusive hiring, career progression, recognition and retention practices and supports across the career lifespan.

 - McMaster has developed staff hiring guidelines, which detail the benefit of and need for employment equity.
 The McMaster Staff Hiring Guidelines consolidate the necessary staff hiring tools into one central resource to provide a better understanding of the hiring process, outline best practices in selecting candidates, and provide the resources for additional assistance.
 The Guidelines outline recruitment and selection processes at McMaster, including roles and responsibilities of all parties involved in the hiring process.
 The Guidelines also clearly speak to “recruiting for diversity” and provide education on understanding diversity, equity and inclusion at McMaster and challenging misconceptions.
 They also raise awareness of unconscious assumptions and rational bias, explain employment laws, the Ontario Human Rights Code and the need for accommodation, and provide tools, including examples of how to provide accommodation and best practices for equitable recruiting.
 The Guidelines are provided to all Faculties and Departments who are engaged in recruiting.
 A Faculty Hiring Handbook is also in development and will embrace these same principles.
 This Handbook will relate to all Faculty hiring, including for the CRCP.